Burqa: Pre-Islamic use of the face veil

-The face veil was originally part of women's dress among certain classes in the Byzantine Empire and was adopted into Muslim culture during the Arab conquest of the Middle East.
+The face veil was originally part of women's dress among certain classes in the Byzantine Empire.

 However, although Byzantine art before Islam commonly depicts women with veiled heads or covered hair, it does not depict women with veiled faces.
-In addition, the Greek geographer Strabo, writing in the 1st century AD, refers to some Median women veiling their faces; and the early third-century Christian writer Tertullian clearly refers in his treatise The Veiling of Virgins to some "pagan" women of "Arabia" wearing a veil that covers not only their head but also the entire face.
+In addition, the Greek geographer Strabo, writing in the 1st century AD, refers to some Persian women veiling their faces; and the early third-century Christian writer Tertullian clearly refers in his treatise The Veiling of Virgins to some "pagan" women of "Arabia" wearing a veil that covers not only their head but also the entire face.
 Clement of Alexandria commends the contemporary use of face coverings.
-There are also two Biblical references to the employment of covering face veils in Genesis 38:14 and Genesis 24:65, by Tamar and by Rebeccah, Judah and Abraham's daughters-in-law respectively.
-These primary sources show that some women in Egypt, Arabia, ancient Israel, and Persia veiled their faces long before Islam.
-In the case of Tamar, the Biblical text, 'When Judah saw her, he thought her to be a harlot; because she had covered her face' indicates customary, if not sacral, use of the face veil to accentuate rather than disguise sexuality.
+There are also two Biblical references to the employment of covering face veils in Genesis 38:14 and Genesis 24:65, by Tamar and by Rebecca, the daughters-in-law of Judah and his great-grandfather Abraham, respectively.
+These primary sources show that some women in Persia, Egypt, Arabia, and ancient Israel veiled their faces long before Islam.
+In the case of Tamar, the Biblical text 'When Judah saw her, he thought her to be a harlot; because she had covered her face' indicates customary, if not sacred, use of the face veil to accentuate rather than disguise sexuality.

+Oriental Orthodoxy

+In Oriental Orthodox Christianity, Coptic women historically covered their head and face in public and in the presence of men.
+During the 19th century, upper-class urban Christian and Muslim women in Egypt wore the burqa garment which was known there as harabah.
+The name harabah, derives from early Christian and Judaic religious vocabulary, which may indicate the origins of the garment itself.
+Unmarried women generally wore white veils while married women wore black.

 Coptic Orthodox Christian women historically have worn dark-coloured full garments, along with a Christian head covering that included a veil to wear in public.
 Women who are unmarried wear white-coloured veils and married women wear black-coloured veils.

 Face veiling in Islam

-Despite legal requirements and prevalence in certain regions, most Islamic scholars and most contemporary Islamic jurists have agreed that Islam does not require women to cover their faces.
+Despite legal requirements and prevalence in certain regions, many modern Islamic scholars and most contemporary Islamic jurists have said that Islam does not require women to cover their faces.